Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Shaun of the Dead can be found here.

-No. Shaun of the Dead is based on a script written by English director Edgar Wright and principal actor Simon Pegg.
-It was inspired by an episode of the British TV program Spaced (1999) entitled Spaced: Art (#1.3), that involves two hallucination sequences with zombies and which was also written by Pegg and his writing partner Jessica Stevenson.
+Shaun of the Dead is based on a script written by Simon Pegg and English director Edgar Wright.
+It was inspired by an episode of the British TV program, Spaced (1999) entitled Spaced: Art (#1.3), that involves two hallucination sequences with zombies and which was also written by Pegg and his writing partner Jessica Stevenson.

 Besides being made by the same people (director Edgar Wright and writer/principal actor Simon Pegg), almost every cast member from Spaced has a role in Shaun of the Dead.
 Pegg played Tim in Spaced and plays Shaun in Shaun of the Dead.
 Nick Frost played Mike in Spaced and Ed in Shaun of the Dead.
 Jessica Hynes played Daisy in Spaced as well as co-writing it and she plays Yvonne.
 Julia Deakin played Marsha in Spaced and makes a cameo as Yvonne's mother.
 Peter Serafinowicz was a regular guest in Spaced as Duane Benzy; he stars as Pete.
 Bill Bailey, another regular guest on Spaced as Bilbo, has a blink-and-miss-it cameo as a zombie.
 Michael Smiley appeared as Tyres in two episodes of the show and makes a cameo as a zombie also named Tyres in the film.
 Mark Gatiss, Edgar Wright, Robert Popper, Lucy Akhurst, David Walliams, Paul Kaye, and Paul Putner all made guest appearances on Spaced, sometimes several, and have cameos in the film, too.
 A scene was written to star Aida, who played Colin the dog in Spaced.
 The scene was to involve the dog eating a corpse lying in a garden but wasn't filmed due to bad weather.
 Some music from episodes of Spaced are even used, and there are countless references to Spaced throughout the film: (1) A zombie of the character Tyres appears.
 (2) A shopping trolly is randomly abandoned in the street, a reference to the shopping trolly often seen in Spaced.
 (3) Pete answers the phone with "Dom, hi."
 His character in Spaced did this repeatedly.
 (4) The "He's not my boyfriend... thanks babe" joke is recycled (albeit apparently unwittingly, according to the commentary).
 (5) "What you doing?!" (with body expression) seen in Spaced many times and featured in the scene with Ed on the fruit machine.